streof/sp/README.md

 # sp

-grrs is a basic implementation of grep/ripgrep.
+sp (*S*earch and *P*rint) is a basic implementation of grep/ripgrep.
 It can be used to find patterns/words in files.

+The main idea behind sp was to create a cli that in terms of features lies somewhere between simply matching a substring and a regex search.
+In its current state, sp can be best seen as a limited extension of a substring search.

 ## Options